tfabris/BlueGigaEmpeg/README.md

 ###  Sending a bug report:

+- Turn on the computer and connect the USB cable from the computer to the Arduino debug port (the USB-B connector on the outside of the BlueGigaEmpeg casing).

-- Use the Arduino Serial Monitor or other serial terminal as described above.
+- Run the Arduino Serial Monitor or other serial terminal as described above.

 - Set the Serial Monitor program to 115200 baud, with either "Newline" or "Both NL and CR" as line endings.
 If you are using a different serial